-Provisions of ERISA and the regulations issued thereunder (as modified by Section 3(42) of ERISA)-referred to in this prospectus as the "Plan Asset Rules"-provide that if a Plan makes an "equity" investment in a corporation, partnership, trust or other specified entities, the underlying assets and properties of the entity will be deemed for purposes of ERISA and Section 4975 of the Code to be assets of the investing Plan unless one or more of the exceptions set forth in the Plan Asset Rules apply.
+Provisions of ERISA and the regulations issued thereunder (as modified by Section 3(42) of ERISA)- referred to in this prospectus as the "Plan Asset Rules"-provide that if a Plan makes an "equity" investment in a corporation, partnership, trust or other specified entities, the underlying assets and properties of the entity will be deemed for purposes of ERISA and Section 4975 of the Code to be assets of the investing Plan unless one or more of the exceptions set forth in the Plan Asset Rules apply.
 One of the exceptions set forth in the Plan Asset Rules provides that the underlying assets and properties of an entity will not be treated as assets of investing Plans if equity participation in the entity by Plans is not significant.
 Equity participation in the issuing entity by Plans will not be considered "significant" for purposes of the Plan Asset Rules as long as Plans hold less than 25% of the total value of each class of equity interest in the issuing entity (excluding interests held by persons, or certain of their affiliates, that have discretionary authority or control over, or provide investment advice for a fee to, the issuing entity).

 Pursuant to the Plan Asset Rules, an equity interest is any interest in an entity other than an instrument that is treated as indebtedness under applicable local law and which has no substantial equity features.
 Although there is little statutory or regulatory guidance on this subject, and there can be no assurances in this regard, because the notes (i) are expected to be treated as indebtedness under applicable local law and (ii) should not be deemed to have any "substantial equity features" at the time of the offering, the issuing entity believes that the notes should not be treated as an equity interest for purposes of the Plan Asset Rules.
 These conclusions are based, in part, upon the opinion described herein under "U.S. Federal Tax Considerations" that the notes will be treated as debt for U.S. federal tax purposes, and the traditional debt features of the notes, including the reasonable expectation of purchasers of the notes that the notes will be repaid when due, as well as the absence of conversion rights, warrants and other typical equity features.
-Accordingly, the issuing entity believes that (i) the assets of the issuing entity are not expected to be treated as the assets of Plans investing in the notes, and (ii) since the beneficial interest in the issuing entity is held by Chase Card Funding, whose sole member is JPMorgan Chase Bank, equity participation by Plans in the issuing entity would not be "significant" for purposes of the Plan Asset Rules.
-It should be noted, however, that if the notes were to be treated as "equity interests" or have "substantial equity features" for purposes of the Plan Asset Rules, there can be no assurance that ownership of the notes by
+Accordingly, the issuing entity believes that (i) the assets of the issuing entity are not expected to be treated as the assets of Plans investing in the notes, and (ii) since the beneficial interest in the issuing entity is held by Chase Card Funding, whose sole member is JPMorgan Chase Bank, equity participation by Plans in the issuing entity would not be "significant" for purposes of the Plan Asset Rules, there can be no assurance that ownership of the notes by